DickyUK/CommunityCapacity/README.md

 # Community Capacity
-Building and sharing ideas for community capacity and resilience
+Sharing ideas for building community capacity and resilience

 Suggested use of this site as follow:
 1. Review the good practice folder